 Alphabet Card Pp

 Basket

 Magnetic Board

 Party Balloon Mats (one for each child)

-Picture Cards (peas, pillow, pickle pench
+Picture Cards (peas, pillow, pickle, pencil

-pancakes, pig, pizza, pie)
+pancakes, pia, pizza, pie)

-- Give each child Pany Balloon Mat. - Have each child pick two sture Cards and place them on his/her party balloons.

-Now, it is your turn to pick two pictures to put on your party allo - Have each child say the name of his/her - Help the child say the words, emphasizing the /p/ sound each time.
+- Give each child a Party Balloon Mat. - Have each child pick two Picture Cards and place them on his/her party balloons.
+Now, it is your turn to pick two pictures to put on your party balloons. - Have each child say the name of his/her pictures. - Help the child say the words, emphasizing the /p/ sound each time.